BlackDChase/Profit-Optimizer-A3C/README.md

         - Loss
             - Policy `l_p`
             - Critic `l_c`

 ## ONLINE-OFFLINE DILLEMA
+- There are two versions of actor critic:
+    1. Batch
+    2. Online
-  -There are two versions of actor critic Batch as well as online, it seems that Online one is more suited for our problems , in online we don't need to create trajectory , we just sample a action and update the network step-by-step.
+        - It seems that Online one is more suited for our problems.
+        - In online we don't need to create trajectory.
+        - We just sample a action and update the network step-by-step.

 ## Annexure